-After Neverland filed for bankruptcy, I feared that Rune Factory 4 would never make a journey to Europe.
+After Neverland filed for bankruptcy, I feared that Rune Factory 4 would never journey to Europe.
 Now, a year after it arrived in the States, XSEED Games and Marvelous AQL have posthumously treated us to the charming adventure courtesy of the Nintendo eShop.

 Inadvertently thrown off the side of your airship after it is ambushed, you tumble through the skies to eventually crash into Divine Wind Dragon Ventuswill, who is more than shocked at your sudden arrival.
 With the weighty impact having caused the protagonist – either male or female, which is a first for the series – to lose any recollection of their own identity or where they were headed, you are invited to stay in the town of Selphia as a royal guest until you recover.
 As you are sent to investigate disturbances near the town, you will become entangled in a mystery where monstrous creatures turn into human form once defeated.
 It’s riddled with enough intrigue to drive you through, for those that invest themselves in the narrative.

 Your natural ability to farm and harvest crops, as well as form friendships with the monstrous critters that roam the surrounding lands, sees Ventuswill identify that your talents make you an Earthmate.
 She, therefore, requests that you put such skills to use to bring prosperity to Selphia, befriending its people and helping to expand the town by luring more travellers from afar.

 Such responsibility will see you wake at the crack of dawn every day, to tend to your field and prepare to ship any crops or materials to sell in the day ahead.
 That’s all part of your routine in Rune Factory 4, but the beauty is that it continues to be an experience that you can approach however you please.